 - Equipment and Modification Services (includes housing and vehicle)

 To read about the full range of services and how to access them from your local area, go to www.health.govt.nz/yourhealth-topics/disability-services.

 ACC provides financial and other support to encourage people to return to work after acquiring an injury or an impairment through an accident.
 If you are an ACC customer, contact your case manager to discuss an educational plan well before you start at the University and find out whether you are eligible for equipment or support.
 Phone 0800 101 996 or visit www.acc.govt.nz.

 Enable New Zealand (ENZ)

-ENZ deliver a range of services for disabled people and their families, including contracted services for the Ministry of Health, District Health Boards and Accident Compensation Corporation.
-For more information phone 0800 362 253, email email@example.com or visit www.enable.co.nz.
+ENZ deliver a range of services for people with an impairment and their families, including contracted services for the Ministry of Health, District Health Boards and Accident Compensation Corporation.
+For more information phone 0800 362 253, email [email protected] or visit www.enable.co.nz.

 Students with vision impairment may need to arrange for orientation and mobility training through the Blind Foundation before commencing their studies.
 Please contact the Blind Foundation on phone 0800 2433 33.

 Total Mobility is a ‘door to door’ national transport scheme involving impairment support agencies, taxi companies and local government.
 The scheme is designed to increase the mobility of people with disability to allow equitable access to the community.

 For information regarding the scheme and your eligibility for Total Mobility vouchers, please contact either your local branch of CCS Disability Action, Waikato Regional Council or Bay of Plenty Regional Council.

 ACHIEVE is a national network established to ensure equal opportunity and access to tertiary education and training for people with an impairment.
 Its membership includes students with an impairment, family and friends, tertiary education providers and service providers in the community.
 The University of Waikato is a corporate member of ACHIEVE.